-She is an Editor-at-Large for Southern Living writes a popular on seasonal ingredients called “Cooking with Virginia.”
+She is author of Southern Kitchen’s popular column “Cooking with Virginia”.
 The Chicago Tribune praised her as one of “Seven Food Writers You Need to Know.”
-Her eponymous food blog, tagged as a favorite blog by Saveur magazine, receives rave reviews for her recipes and stories celebrating her Southern heritage and classic French training.
-Her articles have appeared nationally including Southern Living, Food52, CNN, All Recipes, Country Living, Eating Well, Family Fun, and Fine Cooking.
+Her eponymous food blog, tagged as a favorite blog by Saveur magazine, receives rave reviews for her recipes and stories celebrating her culinary adventures.
+Her articles have appeared nationally including Food52, CNN, All Recipes, Country Living, Southern Living, Eating Well, Family Fun, and Fine Cooking.

-She is a member of The James Beard Foundation, Chef’s Collaborative, Les Dames d’Escoffier, Georgia Organics, the International Association of Culinary Professionals, and the Southern Foodways Alliance.
-She participates in Chef’s Move to Schools and is also part of the No Kid Hungry Blogger Program for Share our Strength.
-Virginia is on the Monterey Bay Aquarium’s Seafood Watch Blue Ribbon Task Force.
-As an Atlanta chef, she is proud to be on the Atlanta Community Food Bank Advisory Board as well as the Atlanta Community Farmer’s Market Advisory Board.
+She is a member of The James Beard Foundation, Chef’s Collaborative, Georgia Organics, Southern Foodways Alliance, and Women Chefs and Restaurateurs.
+She participates in Chef’s Move to Schools and is a member of the No Kid Hungry Atlanta Society.
+Virginia is on the Monterey Bay Aquarium’s Seafood Watch Blue Ribbon Task Force, the Atlanta Community Food Bank Advisory Board, as well as the Community Farmers Market Advisory Board.